robgoyal/robgoyal.github.io/_posts/2017-11-12-mapping-python.md

 print(result)
 >>> [1, 4, 9, 16]
 ```
-The map function creates an iterator with the results of each element of the list squared.
-The list function creates a list from the iterator.
+`map` returns a map object with the results of each element of the list squared.
+The `list` function creates a list from the map object.

 The above example only applied a single input to the function passed as an argument to map.
 Let's look at an example with two inputs as an argument to the function.